Tobby8629/Catalog/README.md

 # 📖 Catalog <a name="about-project"></a>

-**Catalog** This project is a console app that will help me to keep a record of different types of things owned: books, music albums, movies, and games..
-To to start up the App in the command prompt, run the following command [Ruby main.rb]
+> This project is a console application that allows the user to keep track of their possessions.
+It allows the user to manage various types of items such as books, music albums, and games.

 ## 🛠 Built With <a name="built-with"> RUBY</a>